GenericMappingTools/gmt/doc/rst/source/grdvector.rst

 **-C**\ [*cpt*]
     Use *cpt* to assign colors based on vector length.
-Alternatively, supply the name of a GMT color master CPT [rainbow] and let **grdvector** automatically determine a 16-level continuous CPT from the grid's z-range.
+Alternatively, supply the name of a GMT color master dynamic CPT [rainbow] to automatically determine a continuous CPT from
+    the grid's z-range.
+If the dynamic CPT has a default range then that range will be imposed instead.
     Yet another option is to specify -Ccolor1,color2[,color3,...] to build a linear continuous cpt from those colors automatically.
     In this case *color*\ **n** can be a r/g/b triplet, a color name,